Letter From Our President

 Much has changed in medicine over the last three decades.
 For patients, the burden of kidney disease has increased with the prevalence of diabetes, hypertension, and other chronic conditions.
 It is my great honor to partner with our patients and their loved ones as they navigate these diagnoses.

 I began my nephrology training at the University of Pittsburgh, which was known for its peritoneal dialysis (PD) program.
 It was always my goal to grow LACNA into an organization that could care for more than 100 PD patients.
 By the early 2000s, LACNA had three physician partners including myself and Dr. Pradip Chowdhury.
 By 2007, we opened our first free-standing PD center in Montebello, California and named it the Peritoneal Dialysis Center of America.
-We soon added a second PD center.
+We soon added a second PD center in San Gabriel.
 Between these two locations, we have been able to treat close to 150 PD patients with approximately 25% of our dialysis patients engaging in home therapy modalities.
 This provides comfortability and improved accessibility that we hope to continue growing.

 While peritoneal dialysis is one of our most common interventions, we regularly treat all kidney conditions and perform several procedures on a daily basis.
 Some of these interventions include tunneled catheter insertions and removals, fistulograms, angioplasties, and thrombectomies of AVF/AVG.